How Do I?

 Can I buy tickets in advance?

-Powerball, Megabucks, Lotto America and Mega Millions tickets may be purchased for up to 20 consecutive drawings.
+Powerball, Megabucks, Lotto America Gimme 5 and Lucky For Life tickets may be purchased for up to 30 consecutive drawings.
+Mega Millions may be purchased for up to 20 consecutive drawings.
 Pick 3 and Pick 4 tickets may be purchased for up to 21 consecutive days.

 How long do I have to claim my winning ticket?

-For Powerball, Megabucks, Lotto America, Mega Millions, Pick 3 and Pick 4 games, players have up to one (1) year from the drawing date to claim a prize.
+For Powerball, Megabucks, Lotto America, Mega Millions, Lucky For Life, Cash POP, Pick 3 and Pick 4 games, players have up to one (1) year from the drawing date to claim a prize.
 For instant ticket games, the last date to claim varies by each game, but is always one year from the date the ticket is removed from the selling inventory of the Maine State Lottery.

 If I win Megabucks, do I have to wait before I receive my winnings?